-The first holiday region of the Zillertal is a hiking paradise in the Tyrolean Alps.
+The "Erste Ferienregion" holiday region is a hiking paradise in the Tyrolean Alps.

 The most active valley of the world invites you and your family to experience and discover nature in all its variety.
 Take your time and hike in peace along the romantic hiking trails and routes of the Zillertal mountain world.
 Explore 1,400 km of hiking trails and, with the help of the interactive hiking map, discover exciting excursions & sights of interest in Fügen-Kaltenbach.